Cairo (1963 film): Production

 The film reunited the star, producer and director of Village of the Damned (1960) and was made through MGM's British production arm under Lawrence Bachmann.

-Filming took place in mid 1962 and involved location shooting in Cairo.
+It was shot entirely in and around Cairo, including at the Egyptian Museum, the City of the Dead, the Giza Plateau, the Colossi of Memnon, the Medinet Habu and Cairo International Airport.
+Studio interiors were shot at Arabian Studios.
+Filming took place in mid 1962.

+Richard Johnson was under contract to MGM.

+Prominent Egyptian composer Andre Ryder was originally attached to write the film's score, but was replaced by Kenneth V. Jones before release.